 Questions regarding sustainability and the environmental impact of humanity have led me to hold profound conversations with my students where they self-assess their own habits in relation to the environment.
 It has also been extremely interesting for me to see how our cultural differences frame the manner in which we approach global issues such as sustainability.

 A Great Opportunity to Share your Language and Culture

-While I studied Geography and this has been the focus of my article, I know fellow Meddeas’ Language Assistants who have been able to use their passions for music, history, and drama to connect with their students and enhance their overall teaching experience.
+While I studied Geography, I know fellow Meddeas Language Assistants who have used their passions for music, history, and drama to connect with their students and enhance their overall teaching experience.

-Using my degree within my ESL lessons not only helps my students to engage, but also allows me to express my interests throughout my lessons.
-I highly recommend you to try it when you become a Meddeas’ Language Assistant!
+Using my degree within my ESL lessons helps my students to engage, and also allows me to express my interests throughout my lessons.
+I highly recommend you try it when you become a Meddeas Language Assistant!